 If the receiver does not support the content format (i.e. type of serialization) requested by the originator, the request shall be rejected with a Response Status Code indicating "NOT_ACCEPTABLE" error.

+If the Release Version Indicator is not present in the request the Receiver CSE shall add the Release Version Indicator with major value set to 1 and minor value set to 0.

+If the Hosting CSE does not support the release value present in the Release Version Indicator then the request shall be rejected with a Response Status Code indicating "RELEASE_VERSION_NOT_SUPPORTED" error.

 -----------------------End of change 2-------------------------------------------